angelofanelli/RelaxedCore/README.md

+This repository contains the code of the experimental work described in the manuscript A. Fanelli, L. Moscardelli, G. Monaco, "Relaxed Core Stability", submitted for publication in Artificial Intelligence Journal (https://www.sciencedirect.com/journal/artificial-intelligence)

+########
+Execution

+Execute scripts.jl to run all the experiments

+########
+Description of  the experiment

 The experiment process starts by randomly generating a weighted (or unweighted) graph with $n$ nodes and whose edges are established based on a given probability $p$ (an edge between any pair of nodes is created with probability $p$).
 This setup allows for the creation of graphs with different values of edge density, depending on the value of $p$.
 Then an initial partition of agents into coalitions (groups) is defined.